jnguyen1098/seer/README.md

 # Seer

-(This repo contains a linked list example project and test cases)

 Generalized test harness for small-to-medium-sized C projects.

 The frontend of Seer is a simple `makefile` interface that can be brought up using the command `make` or `make help`.